glenkitchen/menu-lit-element/README.md

 # menu-lit-element

- MenuLitComponent  is an application menu web component implemented as a [LitElement](https://lit-element.polymer-project.org/).
+ MenuLitComponent is an application menu web component.

- It is configuration-driven and state-driven.
+ It is implemented as a [LitElement](https://lit-element.polymer-project.org/) and is configuration-driven and state-driven.

 * [Overview](#overview)
 * [Using MenuLitComponent](#using-menulitcomponent)